Happy 5th anniversary Yo Teams!

 Acknowledged as a Microsoft Regional Director

 I’m incredibly proud to announce that I’ve been accepted into the Microsoft Regional Director program.
 The Microsoft Regional Director (RD) program is a global community of passionate technology thought leaders, where Microsoft once a year appoints a small set of leaders as Regional Directors, to serve on a two years basis.
-It’s a fantastic opportunity for me to play a small role in this group of people - that I look up to as leaders, superstars, humans.
+It’s a fantastic opportunity for me to play a small role in this group of people - that I look up to as leaders, superstars, humans..and friends.

 The big isolation makeover